The Process: How to Get a Terlingua Chihuahua (the ONLY way to get a Terlingua Chihuahua)

 Terlingua Facebook page: https://www.facebook.com/terlinguachihuahuas

-If you are interested in a Terlingua Chihuahua – whether it be one that is on the Available Page, a puppy you see in Litters, or a future puppy – the best way to start a conversation about that is to email or message me.
+If you are interested in a Terlingua Chihuahua – whether it be one that is on the Available Page, a puppy you see on our Facebook page, or a future puppy – the best way to start a conversation about that is to email or message me.
 In that introductory letter, it would help me to know pet or show, male or female, longcoat or smooth coat, and any characteristics that are important to you for your prospective dog.
 Also, I need to know about your home – do you have kids?
 Do you have other dogs?
 If so, please tell me about them (kids or dogs) and their personalities and experience with toy dogs.
 None of these things are a dealbreaker, but a discussion about how you are going to introduce the puppy and keep the puppy safe.
 You need to tell me if you have a quiet calm home where you sit home and watch tv the majority of the time, or if you have a family circus like me with kids and friends in and out all the time, or if you are a social butterfly and you want the puppy to be similarly outgoing and out and about.
 All of these things will help me determine if the puppy is the right match for you.

 We do not take deposits or plan homes for infant puppies.
 We do not determine if a puppy is show potential or pet until 8 weeks – we feel this is also the best age to look at personality to see what the puppy may be like as an adult.
 Our pet puppies do not go to their new home before 10-12 weeks.
 We do not go down a waiting list to choose a home, nor do we choose a home in the order someone wrote to us.
 Talking to us or writing us does not guarantee you a Terlingua puppy.
 No Terlingua puppy is reserved until we both agree it is the right fit, and we have a signed contract and payment has been made.
-We will not contact you if selling to someone else if you are "thinking about it."
+We will not contact you if we are selling to someone else if you are "thinking about it."
 We get many inquiries and have many wonderful homes for only a few puppies a year.
-Pet puppies are $1500, Show potential puppies are $2500 and up.
+Pet puppies are $2000, Show potential puppies are $3500 and up.
 While I will sometimes let a show potential puppy go as a pet, the price will still be that of a show potential puppy.

 Now is the Time to Take Action!